-Clicking on the cog in the top right allows you to upload or download files from your Cloud Drive.
+Clicking on the cog in the top right allows you to upload or download files from your MEGA storage space.
 The only slight hitch with this functionality is that we had to click on the files we wanted to upload within the window (we could not search for them).
 This could become annoying if you are having to scroll through a very large folder of files.

 Files can be shared with a link.
 These can either be shared with an encryption key or shared without the key (meaning that you will have to share it privately with any contact you want to share a file with).
 Linking with the key attached will cause a warning to be displayed recommending that users send the key directly.